-Doubtful debts are defined as those accounts where the full recovery of the balance is not considered probable, either as a result of a client falling behind their repayment schedule, or more likely in the case of both commercial lending and equity release, the value of the security is impaired.
+Doubtful debts are defined as those accounts where the full recovery of the balance is not considered probable, either as a result of a client falling behind their repayment schedule, or the value of the security is impaired.
 Such impairment would therefore result in a shortfall between the sale price of the security and the client's balance outstanding.